JourneyPure Emerald Coast

 - Aches and pains, headaches, cramps, or digestive problems with no clear physical cause

-If you show signs of any of these symptoms or suspect you may struggle with depression, don’t wait, call our Depression Treatment Program today and speak to one of our specialists and learn how we can help you.
+If you show signs of any of these symptoms or suspect you may struggle with depression, don’t wait, call our depression treatment facility in Panama City Beach, FL today and speak to one of our specialists and learn how we can help you.

 Call us today to learn about how we can help850-424-1923

 Depression among adolescents in Florida seems to nearly match national averages, with 9.6 percent of Floridians aged 12 to 17 suffering from the condition in 2013.
 The same is largely true in Panama City Beach.
 However, less than one third (31 percent) received professional treatment for their depression.
 This leaves up to 69 percent of adolescents in Florida without treatment.
 Such a situation likely drives much of the substance abuse in Florida, as young people look to self-medicate their depression.
 If you or someone you know suffer from depression contact our depression treatment program in Panama City Beach, FL today and learn how we can help you treat and heal in a positive and healthy manner.